MariaMelnik/flutter_date_pickers/README.md

 | BoxDecoration selectedPeriodMiddleDecoration | Decoration for the date of the selected range which is not first date and not end date of this range |

 ## How to make some dates not selectable date picker
-By default only dates before startDate and after endDate is not selectable.
+By default only dates before `firstDate` and after `lastDate` are not selectable.
 But you can set custom disabled days.
 `DayPicker`, `WeekPicker` and `RangePicker` take a `SelectableDayPredicate selectableDayPredicate` where you can specify function which returns if some date is disabled or not.